 Mid-Hudson Valley Organizations:

-For more information about Omega’s annual Service Week event and the grant program, please contact Marta Szabo, at 845.266.4444, ext.
+For more information about Omega’s annual Service Week program and how to apply, contact Marta Szabo at 845.266.4444, ext.
 403, or by email at MartaS@eomega.org.

-For information about the Women Serving Women Summit or Omega Women’s Leadership Center, please contact Sarah Urech, at 845.266.4444, ext.
+For information about the Women Serving Women Summit or Omega Women’s Leadership Center, contact Sarah Urech at 845.266.4444, ext.
 412, or by email at SarahU@eomega.org.

 About Omega Institute for Holistic Studies